 Daniel Dick Boas, a prominent Harrisburg citizen, bought the property in 1870 and later willed it to his daughter Helen, and son-in-law, John W. Reily.
 For half a century the Reily dairy farm, graced with strutting peacocks and grazing sheep, was a familiar landmark and social center for Harrisburg.

 As the Reilys had no children, they left the property to their nine nieces and nephews.
 One niece, Margaret Wister Meigs, of Washington, D.C. recognized the historical significance of the site.
 She had the foresight to buy the remaining shares and to establish the Fort Hunter Museum.

 In 1956, Mrs. Meigs and her family set up the Fort Hunter Foundation and organized the Friends of Fort Hunter.
 With their volunteer membership, they initiated a restoration and education program.
 Presently, owned by the County of Dauphin and Board of Trustees for Fort Hunter, Fort Hunter Park provides beautiful recreational facilities embracing the Mansion and estate-style grounds.

 Want to learn more?
 Pick up your copy of Carl Dickson’s book, “Fort Hunter: A Guide,” available in the Museum Shop.
 It describes the history of the Mansion and the many other buildings in Fort Hunter Park.
 View photos of the Mansion and Park, read about the historic families that once called the Mansion their home, and how this Victorian estate became a treasured museum and recreational park.

 Thinking of taking a walk around Fort Hunter Park?
-Print the Walking Tour Brochure before you go.
+Print the Fort Hunter Walking Tour before you go.
 You’ll learn more about this 19th century estate and all of the buildings that turned it into a bustling community.